 If you are keen on switching your dog to a vegan diet, you need to do so at a very gradual pace.
-It wouldn’t be a wise idea to completely change their regular diet and throw their usual food away without trying it out first.
+It wouldn’t be wise to completely change their regular diet and throw the usual food away without trying it out first.
 Instead, mix in the new vegan dog food with their usual food, so they can get used to the transition.

 In addition, take these essential points into consideration:

 There may be some dogs who are lacking in deficiencies and quite similar to allergies, these aren’t spotted immediately.
-In most cases, it could take almost 6 months for any symptoms to develop, so be sure to keep an eye on your pooch in case they start to become unwell.
+In most cases, it could take almost 6 months for any symptoms to develop.
+Be sure to keep an eye on your pooch in case they start to become unwell.